-This guide to sailing the Greek islands is a guest post by Emily.
+This guide to sailing the Greek islands is authored by Emily.

 Sailing the Greek islands is most people’s idea of a dream holiday, and it’s easy to see why.
 The Greek islands are some of the best cruising grounds in Europe, perhaps even the world.
 With countless secluded anchorages, the bluest seas I have ever seen and cute tavernas serving delicious food and wine, it is easy to see why people are drawn to Greece time and time again.